 20. Entire Agreement.
 This Agreement including documents incorporated by reference constitutes the entire agreement of the parties hereto pertaining to the accreditation of Registrar and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.
 It is expressly agreed by the parties that this Agreement shall not supersede the terms of the Registrar's registrar agreement with CentralNic (or the CentralNic Master Registrar Access Agreement).

 21. Construction; Severability.
-The parties agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of this Agreement.
+The parties agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party shall not be applied in the construction or interpretation of this Agreement.
 Unless otherwise stated in this Agreement, references to a number of days shall mean consecutive calendar days.
 In the event that any clause or portion thereof in this Agreement is for any reason held to be invalid, illegal or unenforceable, the same shall not affect any other portion of this Agreement, as it is the intent of the parties that this Agreement shall be construed in such fashion as to maintain its existence, validity and enforceability to the greatest extent possible.
 In any such event, this Agreement shall be construed as if such clause or portion thereof had never been contained in this Agreement, and there shall be deemed substituted there for such provision as will most nearly carry out the intent of the parties as expressed in this Agreement to the fullest extent permitted by applicable law.

 22. Representation and Warranty.
-Registrar and RO each represents and warrants that: (i) it is a corporation, limited liability company, partnership or other form of entity, as applicable, duly incorporated, organized or formed, and validly existing and in good standing under the laws of its jurisdiction of incorporation, organization or formation, (ii) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement, (iii) the execution, performance and delivery of this Agreement has been duly authorized, and (iv) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by either party in order for it to enter into and perform its obligations under this Agreement subject to section 2.1 above as regards RO.
+Registrar and RO each represents and warrants that: (i) it is a corporation, limited liability company, partnership or other form of entity, as applicable, duly incorporated, organized or formed, and validly existing and in good standing under the laws of its jurisdiction of incorporation, organization or formation, (ii) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement, (iii) the execution, performance and delivery of this Agreement has been duly authorized, and (iv) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by either Party in order for it to enter into and perform its obligations under this Agreement subject to section 2.1 above as regards RO.

 23. Assignments